Patternslib/Patterns/demo/slides/documentation.md

 			</div>
 		</div>
 	</div>

-### Filters
-It's possible to put a filter in the URI to show only specific slides.
-Consider the following URI format:

-    <a href="my-slides.html?slides=first-slide,last-slide">Run</a>

-Using the above URL, the the slideshow(s) on the page will only show slides in list view that match any of the IDs.
-Without any IDs, all slides will be shown.
-Also in full screen mode, the slides that are not in the URI will be skipped using the keystroke navigation.

 ### Generated slideshows
 A user can generate slide shows by cherry picking stock slides from a form.
 This is desired in situations where you want to have stock slide shows where individual end users want to leave out specific slides based not he audience for the presentation.
 Or to create new slide shows out of individually stored stock slides.